Costa del Kildare! Predictions of nearly 30 degrees next week

 It added that [we] "could see 30 C at Shannon or one or two other hot spots while Dublin [will see] around 25 C due to a weak sea breeze."

-Met Eireann also said that temperatures should reach up to 25 degrees on Saturday.
+Met Eireann said that temperatures should reach up to 25 degrees on Saturday.

 Forecasters added: "Sunday and early next week look to bring plenty of dry and warm weather, with daytime maximum temperatures possibly reaching the high 20s."